What’s margin investing?

 • You’re not entitled to choose which securities we sell from your account to cover your margin debt

-• We can change “house” maintenance margin requirements at any time and are not required to provide you advance written notice
+• We can change “house” maintenance margin requirements at any time and aren't required to provide you advance written notice

 • You’re not entitled to an extension of time on a margin call